JasmineOttawa/RainDropInTheOcean/_posts/2019-01-08-Oracle_PLSQL_WHERE_CURRENT_OF.md

 ## Q & A

-### Q1 -  why we need "where current of"? without this one, it could be replaced by:
-  update book set status='D' where book_id = one_book_rec.book_id;
+### Q1 -  why we need "where current of"? without this one, it could be replaced by:  update book set status='D' where book_id = one_book_rec.book_id;
-A - where current of removes the need of a primary/unique key when updating.
+    where current of removes the need of a primary/unique key when updating.

 ### Q2 -  what does FOR UPDATE do?
-A - when we use rowid as the unique key to identify a row, it may changes by operations like :
+    when we use rowid as the unique key to identify a row, it may changes by operations like :
     alter table ... shrink space; moving tablespaces or big DMLs.
     FOR UPDATE locks the row, it ensures ROWID does not change until you finished your transaction.

+### Q3 -  difference between FOR UPDATE & FOR UPDATE OF ...